3 Alternatives to Cash Gifts for Graduation

-3. Lighten their student loan load: Federal loan forgiveness measures may be on the horizon, but for now the average student loan debt is $37,693, according to Educationdata.org.
-Instead of contributing a lump sum, however, you might match their student loan payments for a specified period.
+3. Lighten their student loan load: Federal loan forgiveness measures may be on the horizon, but for now the average undergraduate loan debt is $32,300, according to the Department of Education.2 Instead of contributing a lump sum, however, you might match their student loan payments for a specified period.
 “That way, they’re still on the hook for practicing good money habits like paying their bills on time,” Susan says.

 Monetary gifts aside, one of the best things you can give a new grad is the benefit of insight.
 “Imparting some of your own hard-earned wisdom—including your mistakes—can help them make smarter financial decisions in their own lives,” Chris says.

 1To qualify for tax-free withdrawals of earnings, account holder must be 59½ or older and have owned the account for at least five years.